 Pandemic, political strife, poverty, war.
 In times of extreme upheaval—global or personal—can the act of art-making ease suffering and strengthen resilience?

 Pandemic, political strife, poverty, war.
 In times of extreme upheaval—global or personal—can the act of art-making ease suffering and strengthen resilience? photo by Melati Citrawireja The first time I met the outsider artist known as Shrine, he was leaving for Tanzania in an hour and hadn’t packed.
 It was late November of 2018, and we…

-Martha’s Vineyard has long been seen as primarily a summer getaway paradise for the East Coast elite.
-Its reality, however, is far more complex.
-Dotted throughout the posh homes in this gorgeous island are substantial communities of minorities.
-One of the biggest and most popular, the town of Oak Bluffs, has welcomed and inspired generations of Black Americans, including an artist and doll maker named Janice Frame.
+Martha’s Vineyard has long been seen as a summer retreat for the East Coast elite.
+The island’s reality, however, is a far more complex environment that has welcomed and inspired generations of Black Americans, including an artist and doll maker named Janice Frame.

 The commercial signs of yesteryear, which were all painted by hand, offer a kind of beauty, personality, and longevity that today’s industrial signs have been unable to duplicate.
 While exploring what’s left of the old sign-painting traditions, we stumbled upon small but lively seeds of revival.